 Our research aim in developing PIGS is not to create an “end user” tool for other artists, but to present an expanded approach to live visuals and collaboration between visualists and musicians.
 Some of the specific issues PIGS addresses are: parity and integration with musicians in improvisation; alternatives to rectangular screen space in live cinematic composition; performance interfaces that are both intuitive for the performer and relatable by audiences as performed with the body and causative to the experience (the way, e.g., audiences understand the movements they see a violinist make as the cause of the music they hear.)
 Although these problems are by no means completely solved by PIGS, we hope to contribute to the discourse around these issues through its performance and presentation.

-PIGS has been performed five times as of June 2017 (a sixth show is scheduled for August 2017.)
+PIGS has been performed seven times as of August 2017.
 In the course of these shows three different “compositions for PIGS” have been performed.
 Each composition involves building and editing a specific set of video content for performance.
 Curt Miller created a software instrument in parallel with PIGS, in which he combines live clarinet and talk box with real-time processing of recorded source material.
 Curt’s instrument focuses on facilitating musical improvisation with visuals.
 The first four PIGS performances were audiovisual collaborations between Amy and Curt.

 Amy Alexander has performed PIGS at:

-- Upcoming: “Postcards from the Disorient”, performance with Arshia Haq.
+- “Postcards from the Disorient”, performance with Arshia Haq.
 “Summer Happenings at the Broad.”
 Broad Museum, Los Angeles, August 2017.
+Video here.

 - “Now Hear This,” recorded visuals for Arshia Haq‘s set at Montalvo Arts Center, July 2017.